Julia Child’s classic recipe for Provencal fish soup in tomato saffron broth, with roasted red pepper rouille.

 The soup is outstanding — it has something for everyone at the table (picky children among them), including delicious broth, different kinds of fish and seafood, and a big hunk of bread to soak up every drop in the bowl.

-The simplicity and authentic taste of this recipe is what Julia Child is all about to me.
+Simplicity and authentic taste is what Julia Child’s bouillabaisse recipe is all about.
 It also defines how I love to cook.

 Julia says it best:

 This is the kind of food I had fallen in love with: not trendy, souped-up fantasies, just something very good to eat….the ingredients have been carefully selected and beautifully and knowingly prepared.
 Or, in the words of the famous gastronome Curnonsky, “Food that tastes of what it is.” (from My Life in France)